 Most students come and focus on those skills and drills – good.
 But what you also need to pay attention to is the method, the activities, the sequence of skills and activities the coach assigns.
 Notice the coach’s decisions made to increase, to hold, or to slightly lower the challenge level some student is working with.
-There is a very particular, important way that TI is taught by a TI-trained coach.
+There is a very particular, important way that these principles are taught by a trained coach.
 Things are presented in a certain sequence and a certain way.
 Decisions are made with certain principles and priorities in mind.
 If you pay attention and ask questions about the details of how a session in the pool is structured and why certain changes were made, you may gain a lot more insight in how to design practices for yourself.
 Better yet, ask your instructor to give you an outline of the practice sessions that you experienced.
 Do not just attend, experience, and forget what you did in the water.
 Write copious notes.
 Take pictures and video.
 Ask for as much documentation as the coach will give you, then ask for more!

 Oh, no. I am now going to get some email requests for outlines from our past workshops… But for this reason I have put so much effort into building the Online Coaching Program, to document these principles, the sequences, the training patterns, and teach the way of making decisions, to help students get familiar with those.
 By experiencing a training plan I have written, students learn to write one on their own.

 I really am on a quest to help you break your dependency on needing a live coach so much… until you want to go to a new level, and then we are here to help you go further.
 There is always more to learn!

 You may read the others parts of this series on how we apply Deliberate Practice in Total Immersion:

 - Part 1 – The Definition Of Deliberate Practice

 - Part 2 – Follow A Proven, Effective Path